JeffreyRuder/dictionary/README.md

 ## Description

 This is a dictionary application that allows users to add words and definitions.
-It demonstrates using objects within objects in Java.
+It demonstrates using objects within objects in Java and the ability to successfully write routes to process GET and POST requests and responses.

-## Notable Features
+## Features

 * Does not use a database.
 Uses `java.util.TreeMap` to store key/value pairs of word strings and `Word` objects.
 The TreeMap implementation automatically sorts words alphabetically on the home page.
+* Each `Word` object can contain multiple `Dictionary` objects.
 * Uses `java.time.LocalDate` to track creation time of each `Word` object.
-* Each `Word` object can contain multiple `Dictionary` objects.
+* Users can add and remove definitions for each word and can add and remove words.
 * An error message displays if user makes a get request for a word page and the word has not been added to the dictionary.

 ## Setup Instructions